jsbin/learn/public/help/adding-custom-libraries.md

 # Adding custom libraries

-JS Bin comes with out of the box support for a number of libraries, but if you're comfortable on the command line, you can add your own.
+JS Bin comes with out of the box support for a number of libraries, but if you're comfortable in the developer tools, you can add your own.

 The format for a new library entry is as follows: